idaholab/moose/modules/doc/content/finite_volumes.md

 * off-diagonal jacobians (i.e. with dependent variable coupling or nonlinear problems) have not been implemented yet.

-* Higher order solution reconstruction is not supportet yet.
+* Higher order solution reconstruction is not supported yet.

 * Have not tested vector-FV varaibles - they almost certainly don't work (yet).